Microsoft-Web/WebCampTrainingKit/HOL/AspNetWebApiSpa/README.md

 ### Objectives ###
 In this hands-on lab, you will learn how to:

-- Create an ASP.NET Web API service to send and receive JSON data
+- Create an ASP.NET MVC 6 API service to send and receive JSON data
 - Create a responsive UI using AngularJS
 - Enhance the UI experience with CSS3 transformations